This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Butter – This will keep the beef tenderloin juicy and help our other seasonings adhere to the tenderloin.

 - Herbs – Fresh is best!
-The combination of fresh sage, thyme, and rosemary is classic and compliment each other and the beef tenderloin.
+The combination of fresh sage, thyme, and rosemary is classic and complements the beef tenderloin.

 - Garlic – Garlic is a classic ingredient that will add earthiness to the dish.

-- Kosher salt and black pepper – It’s super important to make sure to properly season your beef tenderloin so it brings out all of the delicious flavors.
+- Kosher salt and black pepper – It’s super important to season your beef tenderloin properly to bring out all the delicious flavors.

 Trimming and tying help keep the shape of the tenderloin even throughout so that it cooks evenly in your